AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ## If you are using IIS
 If you are using a Windows Web App and need to warm up your website (.NET, Java, etc.) see this: https://docs.microsoft.com/en-us/azure/app-service/web-sites-staged-publishing#custom-warm-up-before-swap

 If you are using Tomcat and the WAR file unzipping process is locking your application then you need to use this reverse proxy approach.
 This approach really should be used for any Docker web app deployment.
+I would suspect this issue will occur on-prem and other cloud vendors.

 ## Load Testing ("Good Docker image")